wheesinsty/advisory-generator/README.md

 `pip install -r requirements.txt`
 7. Ensure that the excel sheet is called **test**and the advisory template is a Microsoft document called **Advisory_OnePage**

-## Install the project
+## Run the projects
-1. Ensure that you are in the AdvisoryAutomate directory (replace YOURNAME with the name of your Windows username) `C:/Users/YOURNAME(SUPERHU/Downloads/AdvisoryAutomate/`
+1. Open terminal and nsure that you are in the correct directory (replace YOURNAME with the name of your Windows username) `cd [YOUR DIRECTORY]`
-2. Install the project
-`python automate.py install`
-3. Run the project
+2. Run the file you want
 `python filename`

 ## Project doesn't work?